Junqueras: Catalan separatist in dock who became lawmaker

 Enric Millo, who was Madrid's representative in Catalonia before and during the 2017 crisis and had frequent dealings with Junqueras, said he had initially hoped to negotiate a solution.

-"But as time went by, we realised it wasn't possible.
-That actually Junqueras was ready to go all the way," Millo said, accusing him of being "two-faced".

-"He talks really well, almost like a priest... and all of a sudden when it comes to act he draws the knife."
+"He talks really well, almost like a priest... and all of a sudden when it comes to act he draws the knife," Milo said, calling Junqueras "two-faced".

 - Family man -